Daily Flight Stories

 Prelude to Defection

 Lt.
-Viktor Belenko was one of the selected few, in the high status role of being a MiG fighter pilot.
-He received extra pay, access to special stores, housing for the elites, a car and much more — yet he found the promises to be lacking and the benefits to be hollow.
-Loyalty was tempered with cynicism.
-And the daily ideological lessons were repetitive and obvious propaganda.
-Where the propaganda films of how bad things were for blacks in America were shown, Belenko instead noticed that there were big cars in every driveway.
-How bad can it really be there if even the blacks have Cadillacs, he asked himself.
-He considered the multi-year waiting list he was on for a much smaller car.
+Viktor Belenko was one of the selected few who held the high status of being a MiG fighter pilot.
+He received extra pay, access to special stores for shopping, housing that would be otherwise reserved for the Soviet elites, a car and much more.
+Yet still, he found life in the Soviet Union to be lacking.
+The benefits he enjoyed rang hollow.
+His loyalty was tempered with an educated cynicism that came from his experience as a pilot.
+Daily ideological lessons were a requirement at which he chafed.
+He found them to be both repetitive and obvious propaganda.
+For example, the propaganda films taught repeatedly how bad things were for blacks in America.
+The camera would pan over scenes of poor neighborhoods, yet Belenko noticed big cars parked in every driveway.
+He asked himself how bad it could really be in America if even the blacks had Cadillacs.
+He considered the multi-year waiting list that he was on, hoping to one day assume ownership of a much smaller car that he was entitled to.
 He found himself questioning — and he later put it succinctly:

 “I questioned the Soviet system by using my technological knowledge.
 I said okay U.S. is so bad how come they send man on the moon and bring him back?
 (Russians could send men on the moon in only one way.)
 If U.S. is so bad how come they’re building best fighters in the world?
 If U.S. is fallen apart how come they have more Nobel Prize winners than progressive communist society?
 At same time I could not ask anyone those questions.
 If I had, at that time (in late 1960s), I would have ended up in mental institution.
 So I made my conclusion that U. S. is not that bad.”

-Yet where others lived in quiet cynicism, Viktor Belenko instead played the game very well.
-He was promoted and advanced to jet fighters, then trained in the top Soviet interceptor — the MiG-25, codenamed in the West as the “Foxbat”.
-It was the most secret, most advanced Soviet jet interceptor ever built.
-And with it, Lt.
-Belenko would make his dash to freedom.
+Yet where others lived in quiet cynicism, Viktor Belenko instead played the game very well and applied his intellect to advancement.
+He was promoted rapidly and soon advanced to flying jet fighters.
+Then he trained to fly the top Soviet interceptor — the MiG-25, a plane that the West code named as the “Foxbat”.
+The MiG-25 was the most secret, most advanced Soviet jet interceptor yet built at the time.
+For Lt.
+Belenko, it was his ticket to freedom.

 The Escape Plan